-1. Control your emotions
+1. Manage your emotions

 Suddenly the book and the movie made more sense.
 The character had to control his emotions and was, in fact, behaving in an accurate and realistic way.

 Thinking logically also leads to root causes of the obstacle that are much easier to deal with.
-It’s pretty hard to solve “what if” panic attacks that haven’t even happened yet.
+It’s pretty hard to solve hypothetical “what if” panic attacks that haven’t even happened yet.
 We’re more likely to get back to work and do what needs to happen to solve the problem.

 2. Be objective

 Think about the last time you were overcoming obstacles in life and the internal statements you may have made: